jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 By replacing [USER_PARAM-2] with the address of a new defined subroutine (named for example: REMOVE_XXX), MARKER_DOES will execute it to restore n critical pointers (room made by 2n ALLOT) at USER_PARAM, USER_PARAM+2, ...

-Thus, with MARKER and the definition of subroutines STOP_XXX, SOFT_XXX, HARD_XXX, BACKGRND_XXX,
-the programmer has full control of his "XXX" real time application using interrupts, with everything he needs to start, stop and remove it properly, thanks to this 'soft' MARKER definition, avoiding the hardware (SW1+RST) of the last chance.
+Thus, with MARKER and the definition of some subroutines according to the need: STOP_XXX, SOFT_XXX, HARD_XXX, ABORT_XXX, BACKGRND_XXX, the programmer has full control of his "XXX" real time application using interrupts, with everything he needs to start, stop and remove it properly, thanks to this 'soft' MARKER definition, avoiding the hardware (SW1+RST) of the last chance.

 See example in  /MSP430-FORTH/UARTI2CS.f.